Today, we’re going to talk about the need to hide birthday on LinkedIn and why you should do it to protect your security and privacy.

 How to Increase Your Security & Privacy

-Remove Birthday on LinkedIn
+Hide Birthday on LinkedIn

 LinkedIn lets you completely remove your birthday, or control who sees your birthday.
 I highly recommend that you completely remove your birthday from your LinkedIn profile.
 Here’s how:

-- Sign into your LinkedIn account.
+- Sign in to your LinkedIn account.

 - Click the Me icon at top of your LinkedIn homepage.